sean-parent/notebook/better-code-class/04-data-structures.md

 <!-- #region slideshow={"slide_type": "slide"} -->
 - A data structure is created anytime a relationship is established between objects
-- To avoid confusion we will reserve the term _data structure_ to refer to types with a set of invariants which insure a set of relationship are maintained. i.e. standard containers
+- To avoid confusion we will reserve the term _data structure_ to refer to types with a set of invariants which insure a set of relationships are maintained. i.e. standard containers
 - More transient data structures will be referred to as _structured data_
 <!-- #endregion -->